cbmckni/ndn-k8s/README.md

 # Method 1: kubectl

-Using Helm is recommended, but here are instructions to deploy an NDN consumer using
+Using Helm is recommended, but here are instructions to deploy an NDN consumer using `kubectl`.

 ## Configuration